 5. Does the property have a private beach?

 If so, make sure littoral rights are included with the sale.
-If not, is there a common area and are there costs involved.
+If not, is there a common area, and are their costs involved.
 If an HOA is involved (which is not uncommon with lakeshore real estate in Michigan) make sure you understand any by-laws and covenants before you buy.

 6. Inspect everything carefully and completely